Cast & Crew

 Danu Mara, "Woman"

-Her credits include roles in Flatland: The Movie (alongside Martin Sheen and Kristen Bell) andRooster Teeth's Lazer Team 2 and Nomad of Nowhere.
+Danu Mara is a voice-over and on-camera actor with over 20 years of experience in commercials, animation, film, video games, and eLearning.
+She voiced hundreds of characters for educational software used nationwide and performed internationally in The Intergalactic Nemesis, portraying a wide range of humans, robots, and aliens.
+Her credits include roles in Flatland: The Movie (alongside Martin Sheen and Kristen Bell) and Rooster Teeth's Lazer Team 2 and Nomad of Nowhere.
 A Daytime Emmy nominee with a B.A. in Drama from Texas Woman's University, Danu has also trained at The Second City in Chicago and is a core member of the acclaimed sketch troupe, The Latino Comedy Project.

 Erica Heidepriem, "Lisa"

 Erica Heidepriem is an actor, writer, and creative collaborateur based in Austin, Texas, known for her vibrant comedic projects spanning two decades in film and television.
 Working both behind and in front of the camera, she has contributed to numerous projects that showcase her versatile talent.
-While her last stage performance was over ten years ago, she recently returned to the theater world, joining the team at Zach Scott Theatre at the helm of hospitality and patron experience.
+While her last stage performance was over ten years ago, she recently returned to the theater world, joining the team at Zach Theater at the helm of hospitality and patron experience.

 Sonnet Blanton, director